Menu Close

 Kevin J. McMahon

 Kevin J. McMahon is the John R. Reitemeyer Professor of Political Science.
-His research examines the presidency and the political origins and consequences of Supreme Court decisions.
-In 2014, the Supreme Court Historical Society awarded his book, Nixon's Court: His Challenge to Judicial Liberalism and Its Political Consequences (University of Chicago Press, 2011), its Erwin N. Griswold Book Prize.
-The Society only awards the Griswold Prize occasionally, approximately every three or four years.
+In 2024, the University of Chicago Press published his most recent book, A Supreme Court Unlike Any Other: The Deepening Divide Between the Justices and the People.
+In 2014, the Supreme Court Historical Society selected his book, Nixon's Court: His Challenge to Judicial Liberalism and Its Political Consequences (University of Chicago, 2011), for its rarely-awarded Erwin N. Griswold Book Prize.
+Upon receiving the award, Professor McMahon delivered a lecture on the book in the courtroom of the United States Supreme Court.
 Nixon's Court was also selected as a 2012 CHOICE Outstanding Academic Title.
-Professor McMahon's first book, Reconsidering Roosevelt on Race: How the Presidency Paved the Road to Brown (University of Chicago Press, 2004), won the American Political Science Association’s Richard E. Neustadt Award for the best book published that year on the American presidency.
-He is also the co-author/co-editor of three books on the presidency and presidential elections and author of numerous book chapters and journal articles.
+Professor McMahon's first book, Reconsidering Roosevelt on Race: How the Presidency Paved the Road to Brown (University of Chicago, 2004), won the American Political Science Association’s Richard E. Neustadt Award for the best book published that year on the American presidency.
+He is also the co-author/co-editor of three books on the presidency and presidential elections and the author or co-author of many book chapters and journal articles.

 Experience